JetBrains/intellij-sdk-docs/tutorials/custom_language_support/lexer_and_parser_definition.md

 ### 4.2.
 Generate a lexer class

-Now we can generate a lexer class via *JFlex Generator* from the context menu or via *⌘⇧G* shortcut on Simple.flex file.
+Now we can generate a lexer class via *JFlex Generator* from the context menu on `Simple.flex` file.
 The Grammar-Kit plugin uses JFlex lexer generation.
 If you run it for the first time it will offer you to choose a folder to download the JFlex library and skeleton to.
 Choose the project root directory.